Getting started with a performance test of 5 concurrent robots emulating real users.

 After cloning, you can see all the Injectors under the “Injectors” tab in the Controller.
 They will now be available in the drop-down for the test plan.

-Update your test plan by adding new Injectors to it.
+Update your test plan by adding new Injectors and new scenarios to it.
+Then execute your test with the desired number of concurrent users and Injectors.